New Narratives: Reaching young people & families of colour affected by serious violence

 Written Thought Piece by John Reece

-John has been working on community projects with young people affected by violence in London for over 10 years and is the Project Lead for ‘New Narratives’ which provides specialist therapy including EMDR in Open Door’s Rapid Response Service for young people and families experiencing trauma as a result of youth violence.
+John has been working on community projects with young people and families of colour affected by violence in London for over 10 years and is the Project Lead for ‘New Narratives’ which provides specialist therapy including EMDR in Open Door’s Rapid Response Service for young people and families experiencing trauma as a result of youth violence.

 Identifying details of young people have been changed for the purpose of anonymity